Breast Cancer

 Surgical Interventions

 Breast cancer was recognized as early as the Egyptians, 3500 years ago.
-For obvious reasons, as cancers grew, lumps became visible on the skin surface unlike with internal tumors.
+For obvious reasons, as cancers grew, lumps became visible on the skin surface unlike with many internal tumors.
 For an extended time however, little discussion about this disease occurred outside of medical literature, because of taboos and embarrassment, making diagnosis rare.
 It has only been the last 30 or 40 years that it has become openly discussed.

 Advancement in medical knowledge has recognized that breast cancer spreads not only by advancing into local tissue but also via the lymphatic system or in the blood circulation, which can cause advanced disease and metastasis.
 In recognizing this limitation of surgery alone the strategy shifted from disfiguring surgeries to conservative surgery with systemic treatments if indicated.

 With the diagnosis of breast cancer, removal of the diseased area or the breast itself is the next step to diminish the source of the cancer and reduce its risk of spreading.
 These choices and their contraindications should be discussed with your surgeon.
-It is important to know the outcomes of either breast conserving therapy vs. mastectomy but the decision about additional chemotherapy or radiation is dictated by the disease stages and grade of the disease.
+It is important to know the outcomes of either breast-conserving therapy vs. mastectomy, but the decision about additional chemotherapy or radiation is dictated by the disease stages and grade of the disease.

 Breast-Conserving Therapy

-Breast-Conserving Surgery or a Lumpectomy, can be an acceptable option for invasive breast cancer, but it is not an alternative for all people.
+Breast-conserving surgery, or a Lumpectomy, can be an acceptable option for invasive breast cancer, but it is not an alternative for all people.
 There are several specific contraindications that can be discussed with your surgeon and the oncologist together.

 Mastectomy